bartongroup/RATS/vignettes/tutorial.md

 ### Plot customisation

 You can save any of the plots as a `ggplot2` object and use [ggplot2](http://ggplot2.org) manipulations on it, such as changing the axis scales.
-Other `ggplot2` customisations include the axis tickmarks, axis values, labels, titles, colours...
+Other `ggplot2` customisations include the axis tick marks, axis values, labels, titles, colours...
 Consult the [ggplot2](http://ggplot2.org) documentation for more help on these.